telerik/blazor-docs/knowledge-base/grid-highlight-filter-icon.md

 ## Description

-When using the TelerikGrid for Blazor, applying a filter programmatically on initialization does not highlight the header filter icon.
+When using the Grid for Blazor, applying a filter programmatically on initialization does not highlight the header filter icon.
 This behavior is expected when filters are manually applied by the user, indicating which columns are currently filtered.

 ## Cause